By Luke Sumpter Reviewed by: Carles Doménech

 The side effects of THC in human trials usually include impaired cognitive function[8], while common CBD side effects often manifest as dry mouth, diarrhoea, reduced appetite, drowsiness, and fatigue.

-Overall, cannabis has a superior safety profile to many medications and a mild risk of minor side effects.
-However, THC can cause psychological distress in some people, especially those predisposed to mental health conditions.
+In general, cannabis has a safety profile with a low number of side effects.
+However, THC can cause psychological distress in some people.
+This is especially relevant to those predisposed to mental health conditions.
 When it comes to CBD, the World Health Organization reports that the cannabinoid is generally well tolerated with a good safety profile[9].

 Cannabis for Arthritis: A Promising Future?